Coping with Chronic Illness and Pain

 · Addressing issues of self-image and/or body image,

 · Learning de-stressing and skills to restore our energy; and learning to listen to our body and its signals and wisdom.

 · Improving well-being, quality of life and relationships

 In my therapy and coaching work, I derive great satisfaction from helping people develop resilience, and adapt and live well with illnesses and/or pain.

-Carlos Durana Ph.D. practices Counseling in Bethesda, MD and Reston, VA.
+Carlos Durana Ph.D. practices Counseling in Washington, DC, Bethesda, MD and Reston, VA.